+4.2 The Users of Bridge UNIFORMAT II Include:

+4.2.1 Financial and Investment-Typically owners, developers, bankers, lenders, accountants, and financial managers.

+4.2.2 Implementation-Primarily project managers; facilities programmers; designers, including engineers; and project controls specialists, including cost planners, estimators, schedulers, specification writers, and risk analysts.
+4.2.3 Facilities Management-Comprising property portfolio managers, operating staff, and maintenance staff.

+4.2.4 Others-Public officials, manufacturers, educators, students, and other project stakeholders.

+4.3 Apply This Classification When Undertaking the Following Work on Bridges:

+4.3.1 Financing and Investing:

+4.3.1.1 Structuring costs on an elemental basis for economic evaluations (Guide E1185 and Practices E917, E964, E1057, E1074, E1121, and E1804) early in the design process helps reduce the cost of early financial analysis and can contribute to substantial design and operational savings before decisions have been made that limit options for potential savings.

+4.3.2 Implementing:

-- 4.2 The users of transportation surface UNIFORMAT II include: - 4.2.1 Financial and Investment-Typically owners, developers, bankers, lenders, accountants, and financial managers. - 4.2.2 Implementation-Primarily project managers; facilities programmers; designers, including engineers; and project controls specialists, including cost planners, estimators, schedulers, specification writers, and risk analysts. - 4.2.3 Facilities Management-Comprising property portfolio managers, operating staff, and maintenance staff. - 4.2.4 Others-Public officials, manufacturers, educators, students, and other project stakeholders. - 4.3 Apply This Classification When Undertaking the Following Work on Transportation Surface Projects:5 - 4.3.1 Financing and Investing: - 4.3.1.1 Structuring costs on an elemental basis for economic evaluations (Guide E1185 and Practices E917, E964, E1057, E1074, E1121, and E1804) early in the design process helps reduce the cost of early financial analysis and can contribute to substantial design and operational savings before decisions have been made that limit options for potential savings. - 4.3.2 Implementing: - 4.3.2.1 Cost Modeling, Cost Planning, Estimating and Controlling Project Time and Cost During Planning, Design, and Construction-Use the transportation surface UNIFORMAT II classification to prepare budgets and to establish elemental cost plans before design begins.
-Project managers and project controls specialists use these cost plans against which to measure and control project cost, and quality, and to set design-to-cost targets. - 4.3.2.2 Conducting Value Engineering Workshops-Conducting value engineering workshops (Practices E1699 and E2013).
-Use this classification as a checklist to ensure that alternatives for all elements of significant cost in the transportation surface project are analyzed in the creativity phase of the
+4.3.2.1 Cost Modeling, Cost Planning, Estimating and Controlling Project Time and Cost During Planning, Design, and Construction-Use the bridge UNIFORMAT II classification to prepare budgets and to establish elemental cost plans before design begins.
+Project managers and project controls specialists use these cost plans against which to measure and control project cost, and quality, and to set design-to-cost targets.

-5 For a more comprehensive discussion of the uses of UNIFORMAT II, see Bowen, Charette, and Marshall, UNIFORMAT II-A Recommended Classification for Building Elements and Related Sitework, National Institute of Standards and Technology, Special Publication 841, Gaithersburg, MD, 1992; Charette and Marshall, UNIFORMAT II Elemental Classification for Building Specifications, Cost Estimating, and Cost Analysis, National Institute of Standards and Technology, NISTIR 6389, Gaithersburg, MD, 1999; and Kasi and Chapman, Benefits of Using ASTM Building Economics Standards for the Design, Construction, and Operation of Constructed Facilities, National Institute of Standards and Technology, Special Publication 1098, Gaithersburg, MD, 2012.

-job plan.
-Also, use the elemental cost data to expedite the development of cost models for transportation surface systems.
+4.3.2.2 Conducting Value Engineering Workshops- Conducting value engineering workshops (Practices E1699 and E2013).
+Use this classification as a checklist to ensure that alternatives for all elements of significant cost in the bridge project are analyzed in the creativity phase of the job plan.
+Also, use the elemental cost data to expedite the development of cost models for bridge systems.